 Apart from these factors, applying for a new build mortgage is very similar to applying for a mortgage but here are some more key differences(some lenders impose) to consider.

 Maximum LTV: Some lenders will only lend up to 75% of the property price.
 Speak to a qualified digital mortgage broker for specific advice on this.

 Developer cashback offers: Some developers will offer cachbacks to reduce the cost on the buyer.
 Lenders will consider these cashbacks up to a certain amount and make necessary adjustments on how much they loan.

 New build mortgage deposit: New build mortgage deposits usually range between 15-25% which means most first-time buyers will have to put a lot down before they can even consider a mortgage.
 The good news is Government backed mortgage schemes such as the Help to buy equity loan can reduce the amount of deposit a first time buyer will need upfront to 5%.
 Always seek advice from a digital mortgage broker to see how this scheme might affect you further down the line.

 New home build Guarantee: New home build mortgage lenders will expect to see a 10 year NHBC or Zurich certificate guarantee before they lend.
 Different lenders might have a more lenient or severe requirement.
 Your digital mortgage broker will know of these and advise you accordingly.

 Future resale value: All lenders are concerned about future resale value.
 This is for your sake and for theirs, in case they have to repossess your home and sell it to recoup what you owe them.
-For this reason lenders will have different criterias on what sort of buildings they will not lend on.
+For this reason mortgage lenders will have different criteria on what sort of buildings they will not lend on.
 E.g buildings in commercial areas